-Below are the current projects on which I’m currently working.
+Below are the current projects on which I’m working.

 The 2013 sea star wasting disease (SSWD) pandemic in Pisaster ochraceus provided a rare opportunity to disentangle the dynamic interaction between natural selection, dispersal, and extreme conditions.
 With samples bracketing the mass mortality I am exploring the genetic consequences of the event, trajectory of recovery in survivors and offspring, and implications for future events.

-PI: Mike Dawson (UC Merced), Co-PIs: Ian Hewson (Cornell), Pete Raimondi (UC Santa Cruz), & John Wares (U. Georgia, Athens)
+Collaborators: Mike Dawson (UC Merced), Ian Hewson (Cornell), Pete Raimondi (UC Santa Cruz), & John Wares (U. Georgia, Athens)

 Leptasterias sp. was also affected by SSWD.
-With a stark contrast in life history to the high gene flow spawning P. ochraceus, Leptasterias broods its offspring to a crawl away phase and has low gene flow.
+With a stark contrast in life history to the high gene flow spawning P. ochraceus, Leptasterias broods its offspring to a crawl away phase and has low dispersal potential.
 I aim to explore the genomic differences and similarities between these two species (and others) spanning the SSWD episode.

 Exploring genomic signals of convergent vs. parallel evolution associated with environmentally-mediated selection in the eelgrass, Zostera marina, from local to global scales